Inatsisartut: Speaker

 The speaker is the presiding officer of the Inatsisartut.
 The speaker determines which members may speak, and is responsible for maintaining order.
-On October 3, 2018, Siumut had Vivian Motzfeldt, the outgoing Foreign Minister, elected.
-On the 16th of April 2021, Hans Enoksen was elected again.
+On 3 October 2018, Siumut had Vivian Motzfeldt, the outgoing Foreign Minister, elected.
+On 16 April 2021, Hans Enoksen was elected again.
+The current Speaker of the Inatsisartut is Kim Kielsen, who served as Prime Minister from 2016 to 2021.